What to Expect from Counseling

 - Psycho-Educational Resources

 You and your counselor might determine that further education or skills in a particular area would best meet your needs.
-In this case, your counselor might refer you to an on-campus resource, such as an activity sponsored by Active Minds (a student-based mental health advocacy group), a GOLD program, or Stressbusters, a series of skills-based workshops offered by Health & Counseling professionals.
+In this case, your counselor might refer you to an on-campus resource, such as an activity sponsored by Active Minds (a student-based mental health advocacy group), a GOLD program, Healthy Bodies, Healthy Minds, a series of skills-based workshops offered by Health & Counseling professionals through GOLD, or our AOD Program Coordinator, Sarah Covell, who meets with students for individual consultations to discuss potential alcohol and/or drug concerns.

 - Brief Contracted Counseling (BCC)